amkt922/ssql/README.md

 ```

-1. create sql files wherever you want. it place should be set in $config['sqlDir'].
+1. create sql files wherever you want. it's path should be set in $config['sqlDir'].
-2. connect with config and get SSql object(same as Simple Query)
+2. connect with the config and get SSql object(same as Simple Query)
 3. execute selectList with sqlfile name(without extension) and parameters for sqlfile

 ```sql:selectUser.sql